winlp4ever/DANN/README.md

 The goal was to reproduce the results claimed by the paper in the test `SVHN->Mnist`

 ### Training
-Type `python main.py` and the program will re-train the network from scratch
+Type `python main.py` and the program will re-train the network from scratch.
+On my machine, 100 `epochs` run in roughly 10 minutes with one GTX 1080.

 ### Some technical details
 * Input image is all of size `28x28` and rescaled to `[0, 1]`